Teradata/r-driver/README.md

 ### CSV Batch Inserts

-The Teradata SQL Driver for R can read batch insert bind values from a CSV (comma separated values) file.
+The driver can read batch insert bind values from a CSV (comma separated values) file.
 This feature can be used with SQL batch inserts and with FastLoad.

 To specify batch insert bind values in a CSV file, the application prepends the escape function `{fn teradata_read_csv(`*CSVFileName*`)}` to the `INSERT` statement.